 For example, students try to study while someone watches TV in the other room.
 But, TV draws their attention.
-They force themselves to forget the TV and focus on studies.
+They force themselves to forget the TV and focus on their studies.
 This is called noting.

 This becomes quite challenging.
 Rather than thinking that you should not focus on TV, think that you should focus on studies.
 Think that you need to concentrate on studies.
 Your mind goes to the place which interests you.
 Wherever your attention goes, your energy flows in that direction.

 Focus on what you should do, not on what you shouldn’t.